 Armed Services Vocational Aptitude Battery

 The ASVAB consists of nine sections.
 Four of these -- paragraph comprehension, word knowledge, mathematics knowledge and arithmetic reasoning -- make up the Armed Forces Qualifying Test.
 To enlist in the Army Reserve, you generally need to score at or above the 31st percentile on these four tests.
 The other sections of the test -- general science, electronics information, assembling objects, auto and shop information, and mechanical comprehension -- are used by the Army to help determine your military occupation specialty assignment.

-Waivers may be requested for medical disorders as long as the applicant isn’t currently taking medication or under a physician’s care, but applicants who test positive for HIV or for illegal drugs are not eligible to enlist.
+Army reserve requirements do allow waivers for medical disorders as long as the applicant isn’t currently taking medication or under a physician’s care.
+Applicants who test positive for HIV or for illegal drugs are not eligible to enlist.
 Applicants with more than two dependents, in addition to a spouse, are likewise ineligible for enlistment.
 Applicants must also undergo a background check, including a police records check.
 Conduct waivers are permissible for many offenses, depending on their severity and how long before the enlistment they occurred.